influxdata/influxdb-python/README.rst

 Dependencies
 ============

-The InfluxDB-Python distribution is supported and tested on Python 2.7 and Python 3.3.
+The InfluxDB-Python distribution is supported and tested on Python 2.7 and Python 3.4.

-Main dependencie is:
+Main dependency is:

 - Requests: HTTP library for human beings (http://docs.python-requests.org/)

 Additional dependencies are:

+- pandas: for writing from and reading to DataFrames (http://pandas.pydata.org/)
 - Sphinx: Tool to create and manage the documentation (http://sphinx-doc.org/)
 - Nose: to auto-discover tests (http://nose.readthedocs.org/en/latest/)
 - Mock: to mock tests (https://pypi.python.org/pypi/mock)